cogent/wds-javascript-testing/notes.markdown

 - Test "behaviour" once, then declaratively add it to DOM elements
 - Makes it easier to get your JS code running in a static HTML "fixture"

-## Things to watch out for

-- Fragile tests

 ## Which Javascript unit-testing framework should I use?

 - Well, I dunno!
 - We like ScrewUnit

+## Headless execution

+- Easier integration into an automated "build" process
+- Faster (no rendering)